Table of Contents_

 Both Vitamix and Blendtec specialize in elite blenders – the sort that can handle anything and work well in commercial settings or the kitchens of ambitious amateur cooks.
 While getting the best is always an advantage, you usually have to pay for it, too: Both these blenders will cost several hundred dollars, even when on sale.
 You can find the Vitamix 5200 for around $420-$500, while the MSRP for the Blendtec Classic 575 is $400.

 While those prices may seem high, the good news is that they are largely on equal footing.
-That $400 mark is a common line across high-end blenders, and it gives you something to use for comparison.
-However, it’s also a smart to take a look at deals, especially around the holiday season.
-It’s not unheard of for these blender prices to be cut in half to help clear warranty, so waiting for a good deal could be worthwhile.
+That $400 mark is a common line across high-end blenders (although Vitamix Pro Series 750 is generally more expensive), and it gives you something to use for comparison.
+However, it’s also smart to take a look at deals, especially around the holiday season.
+It’s not unheard of for these blender prices to be cut in half to help clear the warranty, so waiting for a good deal could be worthwhile.

 The motor indicates just how much force is behind your blender.
 The more powerful the motor, the faster your blender will be and the more easily it will cut through tough material (think fibrous foods or small seeds).
-Speaking strictly for horsepower, the Blendtec Classic 575 is easily the best choice here, with 3.0HP compared to 2.0HP for the Vitamix model.
+Speaking strictly for horsepower, the Blendtec Professional 800 is easily the best choice here, with 3.0HP compared to 2.0HP for the Vitamix model.

-But the important question is: “Does is matter?”.
+But the important question is: “Does it matter?”.

 For most cases, 2.0 horsepower will get you all the blending power you need, while 3.0HP generally drifts more toward the professional side of blending and is superior for large projects or very frequent blending.

 The best type of blending container (or pitcher, jar, etc.) easily stays mounted, can be effectively capped, and allows you to control and measure the blending process more quickly – out of all blender features, it may be the most underestimated factor.
-When it comes to Vitamix vs. Blendtec, our models both have capable containers but the Blendtec easily wins with its proprietary options.
-The Vitamix starts with a 64-ounce container that has a heft, sealable cap and a firm handle that feels very comfortable.
+When it comes to Vitamix vs. Blendtec, our models both have capable containers, but Blendtec easily wins with its proprietary options.
+The Vitamix starts with a 64-ounce container that has heft, a sealable cap, and a firm handle that feels very comfortable.
 If you want to make sure all your foodstuffs stay inside the blender and away from the walls, this is a great option.

-The Classic Blendtech 575, meanwhile, offers the 5-sided Wildside container with an extra-large 75-ounce capacity, and yes, a fifth side to help blend more smoothly, something that sounds odd but impressed us with how well it worked.
-The container is impact resistant, BPA-freed, and generally designed to last forever.
-It also includes steam vent so that you can blend hot foods more reliably without having them explode on you.
-And yes, that you can choose other types of containers if necessary.
+The Classic Blendtech 575, meanwhile, offers the 5-sided Wildside container with an extra-large 75-ounce capacity, and, yes, the fifth side to help blend more smoothly, something that sounds odd but impressed us with how well it worked.
+The container is impact-resistant, BPA-freed, and generally designed to last forever.
+It also includes a steam vent so that you can blend hot foods more reliably without having them explode on you.
+And yes, you can choose other types of containers if necessary.

 It’s also important to note that the Vitamix comes with its own tamper to push down certain foods, while the Blendtec model doesn’t.
 A tamper can often help with green smoothies and other types of tough foods that need a little compression during the blending process.